coreyja/coreyja-blog/content/blog/migrating-from-heroku-to-dokku/index.md

 ## Heroku

 I've hosted on a number of different providers over the year, but I have always kept coming back to Heroku.
 They make hosting so simple, a deploy is always only a git push away!
-With their Github Integration I don't even push to Heroku manually anymore, merges to master auto-deploy.
+With their Github Integration I don't even push to Heroku manually anymore, merges to main auto-deploy.

 With that said there was one big drawback to Heroku.
 The cost.
 I want HTTPS for all my side-projects, and I also want to use a custom domain for most of them.
 This right away knocks me out of the free tier.
 Most of my side projects require a worker and a web process, so on Heroku that's $14 a month per project, minimum.
 When I started this migration I had 2 side projects on Heroku, and was also wanting to start hosting an [Octobox](https://octobox.io/) instance.
 This would have cost me about $32 a month on Heroku.